NangoHQ/nango/docs/docs/cloud.md

 (In practice, you should use our [backend SDK](https://docs.nango.dev/reference/guide#node-sdk) or [REST API](https://docs.nango.dev/reference/guide#rest-api) to fetch tokens from your codebase.)

-Wanna go live?
+Wanna better understand what happened?
 Go through the more detailed [Step-By-Step Guide](reference/guide.md).